MacLowelll/maclowelll.github.io/README.md

 [Second, design is not the solution but the core of it.](why-i-design-1.md)

 Synthesis:
--If you ever ask me what is design, I'll tell you it's everything.
+If you ever ask me what is design, I'll tell you it's everything.

 # 🚩 Interests and Projects